langsci/bookPage/README.md

 System Requirements
 -------------------
-This plugin is compatible with...
+This plugin is compatible with:
  - OMP 1.2.0

 Installation